 Cygnus v.
 Telegroup.
 First-chair in a patent infringement damages trial involving a discontinued telephone call-back system technology, where the case was “reverse-bifurcated” such that damages were tried first and the verdict was a tiny fraction of estimated cost of a liability trial.

 DAK v.
 Indorama.
 Represented defendant in a case involving patent infringement and trade secret misappropriation allegations involving technologies relating to methods of making polyethylene terephthalate (PET) resins and polyesters.
 The case was favorably settled prior to trial.

 Greenheck Fan Corp. v.
 Loren Cook Company.
 Represented defendant in patent infringement case involving mixed flow and in-line centrifugal fan technology.
-The case settled on favorable terms shortly after a favorable claim construction ruling.
+The case settled on beneficial terms shortly after a favorable claim construction ruling.

 HALO Branded Solutions v.
 Keepcool.
 Lead counsel for company accused of infringing design patent for reusable bags.
 Assisted client in demonstrating non-infringement of design patent.

 Indufil v.
 Hy-Pro.
 Lead counsel for plaintiff-patentee involving industrial oil filtration, obtaining consent judgment and permanent injunction against accused infringer.

 Industry Association Sponsored Litigation.
 Lead counsel for exclusive design patent licensee, in design patent infringement litigation related to aftermarket vehicle parts brought by patent owner, which resulted in permanent injunction and attorney fee award.

 International Game Technology.
 Lead and trial counsel in numerous patent infringement matters involving a diverse range of technology, including “virtual reel” technology, “method of play” patents, cashless technology, authentication technology and progressive systems obtaining numerous preliminary injunctions, successful verdicts and permanent injunctions.